DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 ### Challenges:
 To solve this problem, I need to confront 2 main challenges
 1. data scarcity -- clinical data is always scarce due to private code.
-The deficiency of training data limits the generalibil
+The deficiency of training data limits the performance of AI models.
-2. generalizability -- how can I improve the generalizability of the model to tackle several different diseases
+2. generalizability -- Training generalist models that are robust in the detection of multiple diseases is challenging.

 ### Potential Solutions
-1. leveraging the knowledge in the powerful pre-trained LLMs to guide the feature extraction in my image classification task
+1. leveraging the knowledge in the powerful pre-trained LLMs to guide the feature extraction during my image classification task; using text data to alleviate the data scarcity issue.
-2. using a knowledge graph to inject the prior knowledge of different diseases into my feature extractor.
+2. using a knowledge graph to inject the prior knowledge of the correlation among different diseases, facilitating the algorithm to grasp the latent relationship among diseases.

 ### Model
 <p align="center">
   <img src="./imgs/methodology_blank.png" alt="methodology_blank Image" width="100%" height="auto">
 </p>

 Using contrastive learning to align the diseases' representation between text and image, leveraging the power of LLMs to guide the feature extraction in the image branch.

 ### Pathology correlation:
  In reality, the diseases diagnosed from X-ray images are supposed to be correlated with each other to some extent. **Therefore**, the totally orthogonalizing may not make sense.
- To inject the prior knowledge of this correlation, I use the graph to represent the hierarchical relation between my 14 labels and hope this prior knowledge can guide the model learning.
+ To inject the prior knowledge of this correlation, I use the graph to represent the hierarchical relationship between my 14 labels and hope this prior knowledge can guide the model learning.
 <div align="center" style="position: relative;">
   <img src="./imgs/graph_convert.png" alt="graph relationship" width="70%" height="auto">
 </div>